-On December 31, 2023, we also ceased to be a "smaller reporting company" because the market value of our stock held by non-affiliates plus the aggregate amount of gross proceeds to us as a result of our initial public offering exceeded \$700 million as of June 30, 2023.
+On December 31, 2023, we also ceased to be a "smaller reporting company" ("SRC") because the market value of our stock held by non-affiliates exceeded \$700 million as of June 30, 2023.
+However, on June 30, 2024, the market value of our stock held by non-affiliates was less than \$250 million, and thus we regained qualification as a SRC under 12b-2 of the Exchange Act.
+We are electing to comply with the scaled disclosure relief thereby available to SRCs.